Praqma/k8s-probes-demo/README.md

 * The readiness probe is assumed to be "GET /readinesscheck.txt" .
 * The livenesss probe is assumed to be "GET /livenesscheck.txt" .
+* The startup probe is assumed to be "GET /startupcheck.txt" .

+A [related presentation](Introduction-to-Kubernetes-Probes.pdf) in the PDF format is included in this repository.

 # How to use this image: